jamesbuckett/aws-cloud-practitioner-essentials/05-fifth-time-block.md

 ## Module 7: [Monitoring and Analytics](https://mm.tt/map/2398189342) (25 Minutes)

 ### Words you will learn and what they Mean
-* Amazon CloudTrail
+* Amazon CloudTrail - Monitoring
-* Amazon CloudWatch
+* Amazon CloudWatch - Auditing
-* Amazon Trusted Advisor
+* Amazon Trusted Advisor - Recommendation Engine

 ### Learning objectives
 * Summarize approaches to monitoring your AWS environment.